 All senior school students are to be collected from the senior school car park after 4.30pm.
-Please park in a designated parking space and inform your daughter where you are.
+Please park in a designated parking space and inform your daughter where you are (via text or telephone call).
 If there are no spaces, please collect from any of the roads around the perimeter of the school.